On $k$-neighborly reorientations of oriented matroids: Introduction

 \section{Introduction}

+We assume some knowledge and standard notation of the theory of oriented matroids, for further reference the reader can consult the standard reference \cite{BVSWZ99}.
 An \emph{oriented matroid} is a pair $\M=(E,\mathcal{C})$ of a finite \emph{ground set} $E$ and a set of \emph{sign-vectors} $\mathcal{C}\subseteq \{+,-,0\}^E$ called \emph{circuits} satisfying a certain set of axioms, see \Cref{def:circuits}.
 The \emph{size} of a member $X\in\{+,-,0\}^E$ is the size of its \emph{support} $\underline{X}=\{e\in E\mid X_e\neq 0\}$.
 Throughout the paper all oriented matroids are considered \emph{simple}, i.e., all circuits have size at least $3$.
-The \emph{rank} $r$ of $\M$ is one less than the size of the largest circuit of $\M$.
+The \emph{rank} $r$ of $\M$ is the size of a largest set not containing a circuit of $\M$.
 An oriented matroid of rank $r$ is called \emph{uniform} if all its circuits are of size $r+1$.
 Most of the problems we study in this paper reduce to uniform oriented matroids.